bstadick/MauiNUnitRunner/README.md

 Example test runner projects can be found in the `./src/MauiNUnitRunner.Examples` project folders.
 The examples consist of an example test runner app and a separate test sub-assembly to include in the test runner app.
 The examples can be built from the project's solution or `./src/MauiNUnitRunner.Examples.slnf` solution filter using the **Debug** or **Release** configuration.

-See the **Build** section for instructions on building the project.
+See the **Build** section for instructions on building the projects.
+Refer to the `./.vscode/launch.json` file for `dotnet run` command arguments to deploy and run the example projects for various targets.

 > **Note:** While the `MauiNUnitRunner.Controls` library may target multiple .NET versions, the examples will only target the latest .NET version.